convince-project/AS2FM/docs/source/tutorials.rst

 Reference Model: Fetch & Carry Robot
 `````````````````````````````````````

-For this tutorial we use the model defined here: `ros_example_w_bt <https://github.com/convince-project/AS2FM/tree/main/test/jani_generator/_test_data/tutorial_fetch_and_carry>`_.
+For this tutorial we use the model defined here: `tutorial_fetch_and_carry <https://github.com/convince-project/AS2FM/tree/main/test/jani_generator/_test_data/tutorial_fetch_and_carry>`_.
 What is implemented there is a classical fetch and carry task.
 A robot should drive to the pantry where food is stored, pick up snacks, drive to the table and place the snacks there.
 The robot should be done with this task after at most 100 seconds.

 The model consists of a `main.xml` file, referencing to the BT `bt.xml` running in the system and the SCXML files modeling the BT plugins for navigating `bt_navigate_action.scxml`, picking `bt_pick_action.scxml`, and placing `bt_place_action.scxml`, as well as the world model `world.scxml`.
 Finally, there are the properties to check later with SMC Storm in the JANI format in `properties.jani`.

 All of those components are summarized and collected in the `main.xml` file.
-* First, some parameters relevant for the model checking in the end to bound the model execution are given.
-This is the maximum time of execution bound to 100 seconds, the maximal array size allowed is 10, and a flag indicating TODO.
+* First, some parameters configuring generic properties of the system are defined.
+In this example we bound the maximum execution time to 100 seconds, we configure unbounded arrays to contain at most 10 elements, and we configure the Behavior Tree to be ticked again in case it returns SUCCESS or FAILURE (by default, it would be tick for as long as it returns RUNNING, and stopped afterwards).

     .. code-block:: xml